 When shooting in a kneeling position, steady your upper body by placing your elbow on your knee.

 Camera shake warning indicator

-Due to potential camera shake, the war (Camera shake warning) indicator flashes.
+Due to potential camera shake, the (Camera shake warning) indicator flashes in the viewfinder.
 In this case, use a tripod or the flash.

 (Camera shake warning) indicator